 Among most popular and most praised Inbound Marketing conferences on the east coast, Search Love Boston has been an enlightening experience.
 I’m confident that it was the best conference experience that one can have for their first national conference.
 There is always something that I took away from each session, and it was well rounded going from technical SEO to content creation and aggregation.

-My favorite session was Annie Cushing’s presentation on SEO Site Audits.
+My favorite sessions were by a local seo consultant called Local Brand Advisor and Annie Cushing’s presentation on SEO Site Audits.
 She provides a 300+ item checklist that would cover almost any part of SEO from a technical perspective.
 She also provides step-by-step solutions to many common errors that occur in Google Analytics; for example, segmentation of subdomains and URL parameters for ecommerce sites.

 At the other end of the spectrum, Google has been hurting the industry through making less and less data available to us.
 This is true for the “Not Provided” statistics that haunt all of our Google Analytics Accounts.
 Distilled reported almost 35% of their terms as not provided, and other members said it is almost as much as 70%.
 This does create a problem for the industry as a whole, and it will eventually disappear.
 I’m sure as this epidemic spreads, other tools will arise.